Harry Harwick Course on Health Care Administration 2019

 Cyd Smith, M.H.S.A.

-Cyd Smith was one of the founding directors for the Harry Harwick Course on Health Care Administration.
-She started her career with Mayo as an Administrative Fellow and has served in Research Administration, Hospital Internal Medicine, Revenue Cycle, International Practice and the Office of Health Equity and Inclusion.
-She is also chair of eMERGing Leaders, the young professionals Mayo Employee Resource Group, a member of the Diversity & Inclusion Committee and Hospital Incident Command System steering committee.
-Prior to joining Mayo, Cyd had a career in cardiovascular outcomes research at the University of Michigan where she also received her Master’s in Health Services Administration.
-She is the Education Chair for the Southeast Minnesota Local Program Council and member of the state Education and Diversity & Inclusion committees.
+Cyd Smith is one of the founding directors for the Harry Harwick Course on Health Care Administration.
+Currently an Operations Manager for Hospital Operations, she started her career with Mayo as an Administrative Fellow and has served in Research Administration, Hospital Internal Medicine, Revenue Cycle, International Practice and the Office of Health Equity and Inclusion.
+She was the founding chair for the eMERGing Leaders, the young professionals Mayo Employee Resource Group.
+Prior to joining Mayo, Cyd had a career in cardiovascular outcomes research at the University of Michigan where she also received her Master's in Health Services Administration.
+She is part of the American College of Cardiology Southeast Minnesota Local Program Council and the state Diversity & Inclusion committee.
 She also serves as a Park Commissioner for the City of Rochester.

 In support of improving patient care, Mayo Clinic College of Medicine and Science is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 As an independent chartered Chapter of the American College of Healthcare Executives, ACHE-MN Chapter is authorized to award 4.5 hours each of ACHE Qualified Education credit toward advancement or recertification in the American College of Healthcare Executives.

 Participants in this program who wish to have it considered for ACHE Qualified Education credit should list their attendance when they apply to the American College of Healthcare Executives for advancement or recertification.